 - If seconded from employment to undertake the programme - approval and support from employer for study time

 - Adherence to University and home environment ethics and research governance procedures

 - Broadband connection: minimum downstream 2 Mb, upstream 256k

 - Software: up to date windows software

-Students must maintain expected virtual presence and communication in order to remain registered on the DL MPhil programme.
+Students must maintain expected virtual presence and communication in order to remain registered on the DL PhD programme.

-Please note: When applying, distributed learning students should clearly indicate their interest in the distributed learning PhD on the application form.
+Please note: When applying, distributed learning students should clearly indicate their interest in the distance learning PhD on the application form.